Kleinhans Music Hall

-Kleinhans Music Hall is a concert venue located on Symphony Circle in Buffalo, New York.
-The hall "is renowned for its acoustical excellence and graceful architecture."
-Kleinhans is currently the home of the Buffalo Philharmonic Orchestra, a regular venue for the Buffalo Chamber Music Society, and is rented out for other performing groups and local events.
-The building was designed by father-and-son team Eliel Saarinen and Eero Saarinen, with help from local architects F. J. and W. A. Kidd, Stanley McCandless as lighting consultant, and Charles C. Potwin as acoustical adviser.
-Kleinhans has two performance spaces, as well as additional rooms for rehearsals or private events.
+Kleinhans Music Hall is a concert venue located on Symphony Circle in Buffalo, New York, United States.
+Designed by Eliel Saarinen and his son Eero Saarinen, Kleinhans is home to the Buffalo Philharmonic Orchestra, a regular venue for the Buffalo Chamber Music Society.
+The Saarinens were assisted by local architects F. J. and W. A. Kidd, Stanley McCandless as lighting consultant, and Charles C. Potwin as acoustical adviser.
+Kleinhans has two performance spaces, as well as additional rooms for rehearsals or events, and is regularly rented out to local groups and private events.
 It was declared a National Historic Landmark in 1989 for its architecture, 49 years after its completion.

 Performance spaces

 Kleinhans Music Hall offers two spaces for performances, the main auditorium and the Mary Seaton Room.
 The main auditorium seats 2,441 (it originally accommodated 2,839 seats but underwent renovations in 2015 reducing the capacity), and showcases the hall's parabolic ceiling and acoustically-informed design.
 The shape of the hall is such that audience members in the back rows of the balcony will have as clear and instantaneous of an auditory experience as the people in the front rows of the ground level.
 Charles C. Potwin employed a 1:1.3 ratio in the design of the auditorium to achieve the most ideal acoustic.
 While the design of the main auditorium is less conducive to reverberation, it aims to create a more intimate experience by drawing the audience in.
 The austere color palette and simple lines seen in the layout also serve to direct the audience to the music without distraction of ornate decoration.

 The Mary Seaton Room is the smaller of the two performance venues, seating up to 700 for a concert, and is well suited for chamber ensembles.